-We prepared two printed brochures for patients, which will be available free of charge at hospital wards where RD patients from Ukraine are treated.
+We prepared two printed brochures for patients which are available free of charge at hospital wards where RD patients from Ukraine are treated.

 - First is a simple way of discussing the medical care system in Poland from the perspective of RD patients - The other is a Ukrainian-Polish medical dictionary for patients with primary immunodeficiencies.
-It contains over a hundred of the most important medical terms related to PID and often used in a doctor's office or medical records.
+It contains over a hundred of the most important medical terms related to PID and often used in a doctor's office or medical records - We are currently working on another brochure that will discuss matters related to social assistance and social benefits